Bunyoro: Contemporary society

 During the first regime of Milton Obote, the Kingdom of Bunyoro initially benefited from regaining the two "lost counties" of Buyaga and Bugangaizi following a 1964 referendum.
 It was, however, forcefully disbanded in 1967.
 The kingdom, together with three others, Buganda, Busoga, Tooro, remained banned during the regime of dictator Idi Amin (1971–1979) and the second regime of Milton Obote (1980–1985) and remained banned until 1993.

 In 1993 the Kingdom was re-established and in 1995 the new constitution of Uganda was made, allowing and recognizing the Kingdoms.
-The current Kingdom covers the districts of Buliisa District, Hoima district, Kibaale District, Kakumiro District, Kagadi District, Kiryandongo District and Masindi District.
+The current Kingdom covers the districts of Buliisa District, Hoima district, Kibaale District, Kakumiro District, Kagadi District, Kiryandongo District ,Kikube District ,Hoima City and Masindi District.

+Demographics

 According to 1997 projections, the total population of the Kingdom is between 800,000 but there may be 1,400,000 (depending on sources) living in 250,000-350,000 households.
 96% of the population lives in rural areas, and only 1% of the population uses electricity for lighting and cooking.
 More than 92% of the population is poor, and earned less than half that of the Ugandan national average, and about 50% of the population is illiterate.

+According to the 2024 Uganda Census, Bunyoro Sub-region had a population of about 2.79 million people living in 663,258 households.
+The average household size was 4.2 people, while children under 18 accounted for about 1.46 million people.
+Youth aged 15–24 numbered about 573,000, and the working-age population was approximately 1.52 million.
+Bunyoro had a population density of 142 people per square kilometre, with a labour-force participation rate of 48.7%.
+About 9.8% of people in the labour force were unemployed, while 42.6% of young people aged 15–24 were not in employment, education or training.